Frontline Combat: Development

 Kurtzman's editing approach to Two Fisted Tales and Frontline Combat was a stark contrast to EC editor Al Feldstein's style.
 Whereas Feldstein allowed his artists to draw the story in any manner they desired, Kurtzman developed detailed layouts for each story and required his artists to follow them exactly.
 Kurtzman's writing tended to have a lot less text in them than Feldstein's, which enabled the two war titles to be hand-lettered rather than machine-lettered like the remainder of EC's titles.
 Kurtzman was also dedicated to making the stories as historically accurate as possible and, along with assistant DeFuccio, put a lot of research into each story.
 As a result, where Feldstein took generally about a week to complete each issue he edited, Kurtzman took approximately a month.

 Reprints

 Frontline Combat has been reprinted several times in the years since its demise.
 It was fully reprinted in a series of three black-and-white hardbacks by publisher Russ Cochran as part of The Complete EC Library in 1982.
 Between August 1995 and February 1999, Cochran (in association with Gemstone Publishing) reprinted the full 15 individual issues.
 This complete run was later rebound, with covers included, in a series of three softcover EC Annuals.
 In 2008, Cochran and Gemstone began to publish hardcover, re-colored volumes of Frontline Combat as part of the EC Archives series.
 One volume (of a projected three) was published before Gemstone's financial troubles left the project in limbo.
-GC Press LLC, a boutique imprint established by Russ Cochran and Grant Geissman, announced in a press release dated September 1, 2011 that it was continuing the EC Archives series, with the first new releases scheduled for November 2011.
+Dark Horse resumed publication of the series in 2019, releasing the third and final volume in 2021.